List of past Lucchese crime family mobsters: Mariano Macaluso

 Mariano "Mac" Macaluso (born June 7, 1912) was a former member.
 He served as consigliere during the 1960s.
 In the 1960s, Macaluso became partners with Lucchese mobster Andimo "Tony Noto" Pappadio in Ideal Trucking and in Garment Carriers Corporation.
 In 1986, after the Mafia Commission Trial, Macaluso became the new underboss.
 In 1989, boss Vic Amuso forced him into retirement.
 In 1992, he died from natural causes.

 Vincent Mancione

 Vincent "Vinny Casablanca" Mancione (1964) was a soldier and former acting capo.
 In 2002, Mancione was indicted along with consigliere Joseph Caridi, capo John Cerrella and soldier Carmelo Profeta for extorting the Hudson & McCoy Fish House restaurant in Freeport, Long Island.
 Mancione was released from prison on August 2, 2006.
 Mancione died in 2013.

 Thomas Mancuso

-Thomas "Tommy Tea Balls" Mancuso (August 29, 1907 – 1981) former member of the Harlem crew.
+Thomas "Tommy Tea Balls" Mancuso (August 29, 1907 – 1981) was a former member of the Harlem crew.
 Mancuso and Carmine Tramunti were part owners of the Pussycat Bar and club in New York City.
 On August 14, 1968, Mancuso was indicted on narcotics charges; convicted on March 26, 1969, and sentenced to one year in prison.
 In 1980, Mancuso and Samuel Cavalieri were under investigation for corruption of Local 29 of Blasters, Miners and Drill runners Union.
 Mancuso died in 1981.